CAMO-NET-LIV/MIMER/paper.md

 3. Transposing (pivoting) the microbiology dataset for Antimicrobial susceptibility testing (AST):

     MIMER provides a feature for transposing or pivoting susceptibility columns in the microbiology datasets, restructures the dataset to enhance its usability for machine learning/analytical purposes.
-This functionality ultimately enables more effective model training and analysis in the context of Antimicrobial Susceptibility Testing.
+This functionality ultimately enables more effective model training and statistical analysis in the context of Antimicrobial Susceptibility Testing.

 These features represent just a portion of MIMER's capabilities, and the project is designed to be scalable, allowing for the addition of more functionalities as needed.